TomasMendozaHN/YZU_smart_robot/README.md

 ### THIS IS A WORK IN PROGRESS

-The files made by me are merely wrappers for other libraries.
+These files are wrappers for other libraries.
 Don't forget to give the authors credit for the hard work!